Lumavate-Team/documentation/PROPERTIES.rst

 Page Link
 ^^^^^^^^^

- Page Link allows studio users to link to another URL by either selecting a Widget from the current Experience or typing in an external URL.
+ Page Link allows studio users to link to another URL by either selecting a widget from the current experience or typing in an external URL.

  .. code-block:: python